noise-lab/ml-systems/docs/assignments/midterm.md

   which the existing notebooks don't have the exact code example.

 Notes: You can use *anything*.
 Stackoverflow, fine.
-But you *must* work independently on this part of the midterm.
+But you *must* work independently on this part of the exam.

 Deliverable: The deliverable will be a well-documented Jupyter notebook that the course staff can (1) run; (2) understand.